braze-inc/braze-docs/_docs/_api/data_retention.md

 #### Braze Backup Servers

-When data is deleted from your production instance, the data remains in Braze’s backup servers for 6 months and is then deleted according to our internal processes.
+When data is deleted from your production instance, the data remains in Braze’s backup servers for six months and is then deleted according to our internal processes.

 ## Data Retention Handled by Braze for Specific Features of the Braze Services